oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 Memory

-The Red Hat Enterprise Virtualization page sharing process overcommits up to 150% of physical memory for virtual machines.
+The oVirt page sharing process overcommits up to 150% of physical memory for virtual machines.
 Therefore, allow for an approximately 30% overcommit.

 Networking